 My bank account number was replaced with “x” for obvious reasons.
 HRK stands for the local currency, and the last part is obviously a timestamp.

 Why strange, you might ask?
 It could be a perfectly legitimate API call to fetch data that is to be rendered in the browser, and possibly in other (mobile) clients.
 However, since I was already authenticated, it felt weird that my account number had to be passed around in plain sight - some sort of authentication token would surely be a better choice.
-Feeling a bit uneasy, I copied this request complete with its headers (right click-Copy as cURL), and pasted it into Postman.
+Feeling a bit uneasy, I copied this request, together with its headers (right click-Copy as cURL), and pasted it into Postman.
 The server quickly responded with a big chunk of JSON, holding my complete profile: my account balances, overdrafts, postal and e-mail addresses, phone numbers, credit card limits and spent amounts, average income, interest rates, employer’s information, etc. Now this was a big red flag: why would anyone send complete profile data just to render a tiny fraction of it in the UI?
 If not for the sake of security, what about performance?